 Choosing the best Xiaomi phone, however, can be a confusing nightmare, because there are so many of them.
 They don't all even have 'Xiaomi' in their name, as the company has a number of sub-brands, including Mi, Redmi, and Poco.

 Below we list the very best Xiaomi phones of all types.
 Or, should we say, the best ones you can actually buy in the West.
 For instance, the Xiaomi 12s Ultra isn't just the best Xiaomi phone to date, it's the best camera phone our reviewer has ever used.
 But unfortunately, it's only sold in China, and it's not coming to global markets.

-With that in mind, read on to learn about the best Xiaomi phones you can actually buy in Europe and North America today, plus you'll find links to our in-depth reviews if you want to delve deeper.
+So these are the best Xiaomi phones you can actually buy in Europe and North America right now, along with links to our in-depth reviews for further info.